Yathirb

 Overview

-The ancient city of Yathrib was situated in the northwestern part of the Arabian Peninsula.
+The ancient city of Yathrib, located in the northwestern part of the Arabian Peninsula, had been inhabited since at least the Late Bronze Age.
 It was known for its agricultural activities, particularly date cultivation, and it served as a trade center in the Arabian Peninsula.
 However, the continuous tribal conflicts in Yathrib had created an unstable and tense atmosphere.
 The city was divided into different quarters, each inhabited by various tribes, and these divisions often led to skirmishes and disputes.

 Yathrib had no centralized authority, and leadership was often based on tribal alliances and this absence of a unified leadership structure contributed to the city's internal divisions.
 During antiquity ancient Yathrib was home to various religious beliefs and practices, including polytheism and had a mix of Arab paganism, Judaism, and other local traditions.
-The social structure was tribal-centric, with a strong emphasis on kinship ties and alliances.
+In the Iron Age context, the social structure remained tribal-centric, with a strong emphasis on kinship ties and alliances.

 Brief History